knative/community/STEERING-COMMITTEE.md

 Steering Committee members serve for 2-year terms, staggered in order to preserve continuity.
 Every year either two or three contributor seats are elected.
-Once end-user mechanics are stablished, one end user seat would be elected on the same schedule.
+Once end-user mechanics are established, one end user seat would be elected on the same schedule.

 ## Election Procedure